octue/octue-sdk-python/docs/source/asking_questions.rst

 .. admonition:: Definitions

     Child
         An Octue service that can be asked a question.
-This name reflects the tree structure of services formed by the service asking the question (the parent), the child it asks the question to, any children that the child asks questions to as part of forming its answer, and so on.
+This name reflects the tree structure of services (specifically, `a DAG <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_) formed by the service asking the question (the parent), the child it asks the question to, any children that the child asks questions to as part of forming its answer, and so on.

     Parent
         An Octue service that asks a question to another Octue service (a child).